containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.common.MetricType"></a>

 ### MetricType
 Metric type.
-A metric may be either CPU or memory.
+A metric may be CPU, memory and etc.

 | Name | Number | Description |
 | ---- | ------ | ----------- |